linqinluli/Multi-backend-DM/readme.md

 Install VM with virt-manager.
 We recommand to use ubuntu 16.04.
 The next steps are finished in the VMs.

-#### 2) Compiling and installing fastswap kernel (vm in xDM client node) , only DRAM and RDMA kernel need this step
+#### 2) Compiling and installing data swap kernel in each vm on the client node, only DRAM and RDMA kernel need this step

 We use modified kernel in  [clusterfarmem/fastswap](https://github.com/clusterfarmem/fastswap) and based on the drivers to implement xDM.
-We also use part of worklods in [clusterfarmem/cfm](https://github.com/clusterfarmem/cfm) .
+We also use part of workloads in [clusterfarmem/cfm](https://github.com/clusterfarmem/cfm) .

 git clone the repo